jupyterhub/jupyterhub/docs/source/reference/oauth.md

 # JupyterHub and OAuth

-JupyterHub uses OAuth 2 internally as a mechanism for authenticating users.
+JupyterHub uses OAuth 2 as an internal mechanism for authenticating users.
 As such, JupyterHub itself always functions as an OAuth **provider**.
-More on what that means [below](oauth-terms).
+You can find out more about what that means [below](oauth-terms).

-Additionally, JupyterHub is _often_ deployed with [oauthenticator](https://oauthenticator.readthedocs.io), where an external identity provider, such as GitHub or KeyCloak, is used to authenticate users.
+Additionally, JupyterHub is _often_ deployed with [OAuthenticator](https://oauthenticator.readthedocs.io), where an external identity provider, such as GitHub or KeyCloak, is used to authenticate users.
-When this is the case, there are _two_ nested oauth flows: an _internal_ oauth flow where JupyterHub is the **provider**, and and _external_ oauth flow, where JupyterHub is a **client**.
+When this is the case, there are _two_ nested OAuth flows: an _internal_ OAuth flow where JupyterHub is the **provider**, and an _external_ OAuth flow, where JupyterHub is the **client**.

 This means that when you are using JupyterHub, there is always _at least one_ and often two layers of OAuth involved in a user logging in and accessing their server.

-Some relevant points:
+The following points are noteworthy:

 - Single-user servers _never_ need to communicate with or be aware of the upstream provider configured in your Authenticator.
-  As far as they are concerned, only JupyterHub is an OAuth provider, and how users authenticate with the Hub itself is irrelevant.
+  As far as the servers are concerned, only JupyterHub is an OAuth provider, and how users authenticate with the Hub itself is irrelevant.
-- When talking to a single-user server, there are ~always two tokens: a token issued to the server itself to communicate with the Hub API, and a second per-user token in the browser to represent the completed login process and authorized permissions.
+- When interacting with a single-user server, there are ~always two tokens: first, a token issued to the server itself to communicate with the Hub API, and second, a per-user token in the browser to represent the completed login process and authorized permissions.
   More on this [later](two-tokens).

 (oauth-terms)=